diffeo/go-coordinate/README.md

 Future
 ------

-This package will be renamed imminently.

-As suggested in the `jobserver` code, there will be an API call to count the number of work units in each status, rather than requiring the caller to manually iterate through the work units.
-This should result in a performance improvement on routine status calls like `coordinate summary`, particularly on the PostgreSQL backend.

-Several of the API calls implicitly deal with time, for instance by recording the start time of an attempt as `time.Now()`.
-These are likely to be updated to explicitly pass in the start time, which will make it possible to test this functionality.

 The `Namespace.Workers()` call simply iterates all known workers, but the implementation of the Python Coordinate worker will generate an extremely large number of these.
 This call is subject to unspecified